liguowang/CrossMap/docs/index.rst

 Release history
 ===================

+**11/16/2021: Release version 0.6.0**

+1. Use `argparse <https://docs.python.org/3/library/argparse.html>`_ instead of `optparse <https://docs.python.org/3/library/optparse.html>`_.
+2. Use :code:`os.path.getmtime` instead of :code:`os.path.getctime` to check the timestamps of fasta file and its index file.
+3. Add '--unmap-file' option to :code:`CrossMap.py bed` command.

 **4/16/2021: Release version 0.5.3/0.5.4**

 Add :code:`CrossMap.py viewchain` to convert chain file into block-to-block, more readable format.

 **12/08/2020: Release version 0.5.2**

 Add '--no-comp-alleles' flag to :code:`CrossMap.py vcf` and :code:`CrossMap.py gvcf`.
 If set, CrossMap does not check if the "reference allele" is different from the "alternative allele".

 **08/19/2020: Release version 0.5.1**

 In :code:`CrossMap.py region`: keep additional columns (columns after the 3rd column) of the original BED file after conversion.

 **08/14/2020: Release version 0.5.0**

 Add :code:`CrossMap.py region` function to convert large genomic regions.
 Unlike the :code:`CrossMap.py bed` function, which splits big genomic regions, :code:`CrossMap.py region` tries to convert the big genomic region as a whole.

 **07/09/2020: Release version 0.4.3**

 Structural Variants VCF files often use INFO/END field to indicate the end of a deletion. v0.4.3 updates "END" coordinate in the INFO field.

 **05/04/2020: Release version 0.4.2**

 Support `GVCF <https://gatk.broadinstitute.org/hc/en-us/articles/360035531812-GVCF-Genomic-Variant-Call-Format>`__ file conversion.

 **03/24/2020: Release version 0.4.1**

 Deal with consecutive TABs in the input MAF file.